-Students who wish to request accommodations in this class for a disability should contact Ms. Elaine Mara, Assistant Director of Academic Support Services for Academic and Disability Support at the lower level of Monocacy Hall, or by calling 610-861-1401.
+Students who wish to request accommodations in this class for a disability should contact the Academic Support Center, located in the lower level of Monocacy Hall, or by calling 610-861-1401.
 Accommodations cannot be provided until authorization is received from the Academic Support Center.